 You can easily cash a two-party check with one signature if the “Pay to the Order of” line on the front of the check uses the word OR between the names of the two parties.
 But if this same lines uses the word AND between the names of the two parties, then both parties will have to sign the two-party check in order to cash it.

 If you have questions, you can always ask your bank (or wherever you want to cash the check) what their policies for two-party checks are.

 You can also ask the writer of the check to rewrite the check to better suit your needs and to make the check easier to deposit or cash.
 This might mean splitting the money up into 2 checks for each person, or only putting one name on the check for whoever will actually go to the bank to cash it.

-Step One: Find a check cashing place that accepts two-party checks or go to the bank that issued the check.
+Find a check cashing place that accepts two-party checks or go to the bank that issued the check.

-Step Two: Provide the check with the endorsement signatures and photo IDs of both parties outlined on the check.
+Provide the check with the endorsement signatures and photo IDs of both parties outlined on the check.
 You’ll also want to make sure both people listed on the check are present.

 Don’t have a bank account?
 It’s no problem!
 You can still easily cash your checks without a bank account.
 Instead of cashing your check at a bank just go to any check cashing store or retail store that also cashes checks.
 Just call ahead to make sure they accept two-party checks.